-European court refuses to intervene in Archie Battersbee hospice bid
+Archie Battersbee’s life support to be withdrawn on Saturday after legal fight ends

+But they were left “devastated” as it became clear on Friday that “all legal routes have been exhausted”, and “are spending precious time with Archie”, said Christian Concern, a campaign group supporting the family.

+In a last-ditch bid on Friday evening, the family sought help from the European Court of Human Rights (ECHR), after the British Court of Appeal confirmed shortly after 6.30pm that it had refused them permission to appeal a High Court judgement preventing Archie from being moved.

-However, a statement from the European court some three hours later said its judges would not be applying the “interim measures” permitted in “exceptional” cases where it “considers that the applicant faces a real risk of serious, irreversible harm if the measure is not applied”.
+But some three hours later, the European court said its judges would not intervene by applying the “interim measures” permitted in “exceptional” cases where it “considers that the applicant faces a real risk of serious, irreversible harm if the measure is not applied”.

 The family’s “submissions did not appear to contain an explicit request for the court to take a specific action under Rule 39”, a spokesperson said in reference to the legal process allowing for such measures.